Haircut (short story)

 "Haircut" is a short story by American writer Ring Lardner, first published in 1925.
-It is told from the perspective of a loquacious barber as he recounts the story of a town prankster named Jim Kendall.
+It is told from the perspective of a loquacious barber (solely in monologue; the barber is the only speaker) as he recounts the story of a recently-deceased town prankster named Jim Kendall.

 The story is a bleak satire on warped small-town morality and considered Lardner’s most famous work outside of sports writing.